melt-umn/ableC/tutorials/declarations/README.md

 Since as mentioned earlier, C attempts to treat values and types the same way, the `typedefDecls` production is structured similarly to `variableDecls`.
 The only difference is that there is no storage class provided and the declarators should not have initializers, since these are not applicable for types.

 The `functionDeclaration` production declares a function.
 Since we need to reference the original declaration of a function from the environment, we have the actual internals of declaring a function factored into the `FunctionDecl` nonterminal, constructed via `functionDecl` production.
 A function declaration takes a list of storage classes, a list of `SpecialSpecifier`s (things such as `inline` or `_Noreturn`), base type and type modifier expressions, a name, `Attributes`, a list of initial function-scope declarations, and a body statement.
 These type expressions specify the type of the function - the `BaseTypeExpr` gives the base type of the return type, and the `TypeModifierExpr` must be a `functionTypeExprWithArgs` or `functionTypeExprWithoutArgs`.
+The `Parameters` used in `functionTypeExprWithArgs` are represented via a structure that is a list of `ParameterDecl`.
+A `ParameterDecl` is constructed via the `parameterDecl` production, using a list of storage classes, base type and type modifier expressions, a name, and `Attributes` attached to the type.

+The representations of `struct`s and `union`s in ableC are similar, so we will only discuss `struct`s for now.
+A `StructDecl`, as used in `structTypeExpr`, is constructed by the `structDecl` production with `Attributes`, a `MaybeName` tag name to optionally be declared, and a `StructItemList` representing the body of the struct.  `StructItemList` is a list structure of `StructItem`s, each of which is a declaration found in the body of a struct.
+These are constructed via the `structItem` production, which has a similar structure to `typedefDecls`, taking `Attributes`, a `BaseTypeExpr`, and `StructDeclarators`.
+A `StructDeclarator` differs from an ordinary `Declarator` in a couple of ways: First, these lack an initializer, since that does not make sense when declaring a struct field.
+Secondly, in addition to the `structField` production (which is similar to ordinary `declarator`), there is also `structBitfield`, which represents a bitfield item in a struct, which also includes a constant expression for the size of the bitfield.
+An example of the use of these constructs for building a struct declaration may be found in [Tuple.sv](edu.umn.cs.melt.tutorials.ableC.tuple/abstractsyntax/Tuple.sv).

+`enum` declarations in ableC work similarly to `struct`s and `union`s, but are somewhat simpler.
+An `EnumDecl` consists of a `MaybeName` tag name to optionally be declared and an `EnumItemList` structure of `EnumItem`s.
+These are constructed via the `enumItem` production, with a name and an optional constant value expression.

 ## Concrete syntax
+At the top level in the ableC concrete syntax for a global declaration is the `ExternalDeclaration_c` nonterminal.
+This can be either a `Declaration_c` (the root nonterminal for a declaration anywhere), or a `FunctionDefinition_c`, representing the actual definition (not a prototype) of a function.

+A `Declaration_c` consists of `DeclarationSpecifiers_c`, containing the complete specification of a type, and `InitDeclaratorList_c`, representing a list of declarators.

+*TODO: Expand this section with more implementation details...*

+When introducing new extension type expressions, the `TypeSpecifier_c` nonterminal is typically extended to implement a new `BaseTypeExpr`.
+New kinds of declarations that don't directly fit in to the framework of type expressions may extend `Declaration_c` directly.
+An example of this may be seen in the concrete syntax for the example tuple extension, in [Tuple.sv](edu.umn.cs.melt.tutorials.ableC.tuple/concretesyntax/Tuple.sv).